-IV Conclusion
+4 Conclusion

 The idea that multinational enterprises (MNEs) substitute jobs at home for foreign employment is widely espoused in public discourse.
 But economic research on MNE labor demand across locations has found weak or no evidence of job substitution.
 We unify two separate branches of the literature-one on predictions of MNEs' location choices, and one on labor substitutability across established MNE locations-into an integrated econometric model that embeds location selectivity into labor-demand estimation.
 In our framework, multinational labor demand responds to wage differentials across locations both at the extensive margin, when an MNE expands into foreign locations, and at the intensive margin, when an MNE reallocates jobs across existing affiliates.
+We derive conditions for common Heckman selectivity correction, location by location, and for nonparametric identification.
 Our novel estimation strategy detects a complementarity bias in some elasticities from incomplete estimation models, but a substitutability bias in other cases.

 Empirical evidence on German manufacturing MNEs shows that firms change multinational presence only infrequently and hardly alter their number of affiliates within regions.
 These scant changes to multinational presence at the extensive margin are associated with salient labor demand effects in response to permanent wage differentials.
 The extensive margin plays a crucial role for the resulting employment shifts.
 Equality between the intensive and the total elasticity of labor substitution is soundly rejected for every foreign location.
-For distant overseas locations, statistically significant employment responses occur only at the extensive margin.
+For distant overseas locations, where sunk entry costs are found to be relatively large, statistically significant employment responses occur only at the extensive margin.